White Cliffs Lost Gold

 V-shaped opening described by Brankerhoff.
 Finally, he decided to travel

-Utah, some 65 miles north of Kanab to see if he could find
+to Panguitch, Utah, some 65 miles north of Kanab to see if he could find

 out more information from the locals.
 Though he took a job in a general